lopezjm2001/ESP8266-Wifi-D1R2-Meter-Pulse-Reader-/README.md

 The Energy KWH is derived simply by adding the number of pulses over a period of time.
 1kwh = 1000 pulses.

-Hence power is calculated over a period of time between any two pulses.
+Hence power is calculated over a period of time between any two consecutive pulses.

 Energy(1kwh) = Power(1kw) x time(1hour)